 - Take a walk through historic Fort Cochin for an insight into its Portuguese, Dutch, British and Indian history.
 Malabar House can provide maps and there's an Indo-Portuguese Museum and the 16th-century Indo-Dutch Mattancherry Palace to explore

-- Cycle around Fort Cochin and watch the fishermen at work with their famous Chinese fishing nets on the nearby quay
+- Cycle around Fort Cochin and watch the fishermen at work with their famous Chinese fishing net on the nearby quay

-- Visit nearby church of St Francis, India’s oldest Christian building
+- Visit the church of St Francis, India’s oldest Christian building

-- Go shopping in Jewtown for antiques, spices and trinkets, then wander to the Kishi Art Café for some coffee and chocolate cake
+- Go shopping in Jewtown for antiques, spices and trinkets

 - Take in a performance (Kathakali dancing, Indian classical music or a spot of Anglo-Indian guitar) over dinner at the Malabar House restaurant

-- Take a trip on the Keralan backwaters in the Discovery houseboat
+- Take a trip on the Keralan backwaters in Malabar House's Discovery houseboat